FrontEndFoxes/curriculum/workshop/mini2.md

 Notice the `position: absolute` on items that are leaving!
 It's done to remove them from the natural flow, triggering the move transition on the rest of the items.
 :::

-Now our list has nice move animation after deleting its element!
+Now our list has a nice move animation after deleting its element!

 **🎊You've finished Supplement 2!🎊**